Providence Village, Texas: Geography

 Providence Village is situated along U.S. Highway 380 near the intersection with FM 2931 in east central Denton County.

 Homes in Providence Village feature Cape Cod and Craftsman-style architecture.
 Major builders in the subdivision include D. R. Horton and History Maker Homes.
 Other features in the community include a clubhouse, two waterparks, greenbelts, two dog parks, and a 25 acre lake.

 Demographics

+In the 2010 U.S. census, the area covering Providence Village was listed as a census designated place using the name Providence.
+After incorporation as a town, the 2020 U.S. census used the name Providence Village.

+2020 census

 As of the 2020 United States census, there were 7,691 people, 2,194 households, and 1,880 families residing in the town.

-Government

-On May 9, 2015, The Town of Providence Village participated in the general election with the major issue on the ballot being the adoption of a Home Rule Charter and moving from the Type A, general-law municipality.
-This proposition passed in a landslide victory of 92% FOR to 8% AGAINST.